r-tutor/libs1/radiant.data/app/tools/help/transform.Rmd

 #### Spread column

 _Spread_ one column into multiple columns.
 The opposite of `gather`.
 For a detailed discussion about _tidy_ data see the <a href="https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html" target = "_blank">tidy-data</a> vignette.

+### R-functions

+For an overview of related R-functions used by Radiant to transform data see <a href = " https://radiant-rstats.github.io/radiant.data/reference/index.html#section-data-transform" target="_blank">_Data > Transform_</a>